Pharmaceutical Affairs Act

 Article 39

-Only the owners of a drug permit license or their authorized persons may apply for import of drugs pursuant to the provisions of the first Paragraph.
-Application for change or transfer of registration of drug permit license obtained as per for registration and market approval the first Paragraph shall be conducted in accordance with the provisions under Article 46; the issuance of extension of registration, replacement, or new permit license shall be conducted in accordance with the provisions under Article 47.
-The application criteria, review procedure, approval criteria, and other matters to be complied with shall be established in the Criteria Governing the Review for Registration and Market Approval of Drugs by the central competent health authority.
+For the application for registration and market approval referred to in the first paragraph, change or transfer of registration of a drug license in accordance with Article 46, issuance of extension, replacement, or re-issuance of a drug license in accordance with Article 47, the application criteria, review procedure, approval criteria, and other matters to be complied with shall be established in the Regulations for Registration of Medicinal Products by the central competent health authority.

 Article 40